THE STRIKE ZONE

 Listen, it’s not easy.
 Competitive juices are flowing; an opportunity to have a big moment was missed, composed with failure in front of everyone in attendance.
 But one must work at it, just like other aspects of the game.
 Further, any successful athlete will tell you that the most important play is the next play.
 If emotions can't be kept in check, the ability to focus on the next play will suffer.
 Teammates will notice.
 Opponents will notice.
 Coaches will notice.
 Game officials will notice.
 Recruiters will notice.
 Make the decision to become exceptional at sportsmanship.
 You’ll not only choose the right path at each fork you encounter, but you’ll begin to take others with you.
 Topics like this and more are discussed regularly on How You Play The Game, the official podcast of OSIP.
 On January 1, OSIP founder Jack Furlong and chairperson Sean Ryan will produce their 100th episode of the program.
 Dale Scott will join them on the podcast, and Furlong will announce the release of his highly anticipated book, On Sportsmanship: A Critical Reader and Handbook.
 The mission of the book is to “reveal the steps to ensuring that each person does their best at treating others with respect in sports and competition.”
 Tune in to listen to the podcast and also learn more about OSIP at osipfoundation.org.
 As 2019 comes to a close, we wrap our year with one final topic before we move on: the ignorance of pundits to facts.

 However, we're not talking about politics or the news.
 That's beyond the scope of this blog.
 The one item to address: Game 6 of the 2019 World Series.
 In Game 6, the Washington Nationals almost self-destructed into handing a championship to the Houston Astros.
 Trea Turner was called out due to runner's lane interference by umpire Sam Holbrook, causing a frenzy both on the field and in the media.
 Manager Dave Martinez was ejected from a World Series game due to this.
 Fans all over social media were ready to lynch Holbrook.
 The championship of baseball was about to be determined by an umpire's call for interference...until Anthony Rendon hit a ball into the seats and extended the series to Game 7, where the Nationals would ultimately win.
 The problem?
 The call was CORRECT.
 Every person who complained about the call failed to realize that it was the correct call.
 The runner cannot run outside of the lane in the last half of the distance from home to first base.
 But even after cooler heads prevailed and Thanksgiving approached, Christopher "Mad Dog" Russo and his cohorts continue to harp on the fact that interference should not have been called.
 Russo doubled down on his claim by stating that MLB officials were thankful for the Rendon home run because it took the focus off the play in question.
 Perhaps the statement was more opinion than fact, and perhaps MLB was prepared to stand by the call if necessary as the correct call, even if it meant the entertainment value of the sport was severely diminished.
 But the constant pushing of such an opinion rings of the older pundit who refuses to accept that the opinion is simply wrong.
 Maybe this is a microcosm of our society in general.
 We dig our heels in when our opinions are challenged and claim that we are allowed to have our own opinions, even when they are wrong.
 Our defenses go up because our integrity appears to be challenged.
 It's a tired song and dance that speaks to our inability to have a meaningful conversation and progress as a society.
 Note this, though: to progress as a society does not have a correlation to being a stereotypical progressive.
 It has nothing to do with the alignment with the left and the right of the political spectrum.
 It simply means being respectful to the facts and understanding that nobody will think less of you if you happen to change your opinion.
 The issue is that it's easier to just turn off the television or the radio than to actually offer a differing opinion.
 The fact of the matter is that we're not here to push an agenda.
 We're here to simply awaken people to civil reality and ask that they treat others the way they would wish to be treated.
 It has become a difficult task, but one we at OSIP are proud to undertake.
 That's why we are here to announce that our blog, The Strike Zone, will be changing.
 Namely, the posts will be few and far between.
 The success of our podcast, How You Play The Game, has taken more of our attention, and there is only so much time to go around.
 Both the blog and the podcast duplicate the same purpose: for us to discuss issues of sportsmanship in a particular manner.
 We may continue to use the blog for some posts from time to time, and we will not be taking our posts down.
 But the regular posts on the third Wednesday of each month will cease, and we encourage you to listen to our podcast, which is released on the 1st and 15th of each month.
 And like we said above, perhaps we may change our minds later and come back to the blog.
 We know you won't think less of us!
-Until next time, as we say on the podcast, treat each other with respect.
-During the course of the 2019 MLB regular season, there was an increase in poor behavior that required policing, thus drawing the ire of the public and the media.
-But the ire was not drawn because of the behavior, but rather the psychological projection onto those visibly doing the policing.
+Until next time, as we say on the podcast, treat each other with respect. |

 Categories